The Stepford Wives in Novel, Film, and MAGA Policy

 Loading

 Hey there, conservatives (especially you conservative males!), let’s talk about the Barbie movie.
 Yes, I know nothing makes you want to take your AR-15 to the local Toys ‘R Us for a well-deserved shoot-up than a film about a girl’s toy (please don’t do it!).
-I mean, how dare anyone make a movie without guns, car chases, explosions, bullet storms, babes in skimpy outfits, and a beefy male action hero like Jason Statham or Daniel Craig to deal mayhem and … click below for more!
+I mean, how dare anyone make a movie without guns, car chases, explosions, bullet storms, babes in skimpy outfits, and a beefy male action hero like Jason Statham or Daniel Craig to deal mayhem and death to all and sundry?
+A girlie movie that stars women who aren’t there just as eye candy, sending a … click below for more ↓

 Review 9: Son of Godzilla